 You’ll also want to know all about your debt collector.
 This includes , who they’ve hurt, and if they’ve ever been fined or investigated by a government agency.
 For how to background them see the end of Exposing A Debt Collector Who Won’t Follow The FDCPA.

 The media love to talk to real live victims.
 And the government will need to know who else has been hurt.
 The best place to find other debtors are in Magistrate and Superior court where the cases are recent or still ongoing.

 A court search does two things that should make you happy.
-First it will get you a list of defendants (victims) involving CW or it’s attorneys.
+First it will get you a list of defendants (victims) involving Cooling & Winter or it’s attorneys.
 Second, you get to see the names of the big bad banks you’ll want to write scare letters to.
 To search court records, see Exposing A Debt Collector Who Won’t Follow The FDCPA